 Can you create a course or ebook about it?
 Can you launch a series for opt-ins?
 Are you going to provide services on that specific niche?

 Consider the DIY niche.
 There are a number of types in this field.
 I have seen quite a number of sites offering physical products which then went to put up a brick-and-mortar store plus an online store.
 A hobby or passion translated onto an income-generating passion.

 A bonus point: If it is still hard to narrow down a niche, try grouping all your answers together.
 Design can include decor, DIY or vise versa.
 They are now your categories.
 Then start writing content for each category.
 You will notice that as you keep on writing, there will always be the topic that you prefer writing about than the others.

 Take into consideration the views, shares, comments and likes that each post gets.
 That is an indication where you are communicating better to your audience.
 Stream down your focus as you progress.
 It will take time but always take the learnings from it.

 Install and use analytics programs like Pinterest analytics or Google analytics.
-They will surely help in your quest of a well-defined focus and niche.
+They will surely help in your quest for a well-defined focus and niche.

-If you find this helpful and relevant, please share.
+If you find this helpful and relevant, please share it.